PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 When connecting to an HPC cluster via `ssh` or transferring a file via `scp`, one needs to enter a password.
 This page explains how to use SSH keys to handle the anthentication step automatically allowing for passwordless logins and file transfers.

-To login to an HPC cluster without entering a password, you will first create public and private "keys" on your **local machine** (e.g., laptop).
+As indicated in the figure below, the first step is to create private and public "keys" on your **local machine** (e.g., laptop).
 These keys are nothing more than files.
-The public key will then be appended to `~/.ssh/authorized_keys` on the desired cluster while the private key remains on your local machine.
-When you try to connect to that cluster if the public and private keys match then you will be granted access without needing to type your password.
-The private key is equivalent to your password so you should never share it.
+The public key is then appended to `~/.ssh/authorized_keys` on the desired cluster while the private key remains on your local machine.
+When you try to connect to that cluster if the public and private keys match then you will be granted access without needing to type your password. **The private key is equivalent to your password so you should never share it.**

  <p align="center"><img src="https://tigress-web.princeton.edu/~jdh4/ssh_keys_princeton_research_computing.png" align="center"></p>